 However, despite the above advantages, CoAP still has some weaknesses.

 What’s the benefit of this?
 Nabto Edge makes it possible to develop request/response clients via CoAP.
 However, it also cuts through firewall configurations set up by either peer.
 This greatly increases message reliability.
-Also, Nabto Edge packages CoAP with DTLS (authentication and encryption, etc.), so privacy is ensured out of the box.
+Also, Nabto Edge packages CoAP with DTLS (authentication, encryption, etc.), so privacy is ensured out of the box.

 IoT protocols Comparison Table